Sukbin Hong: Life in the palace

-Despite Lady Hong being close with Munjong at the time when Crown Princess Bong was deposed, her father-in-law, King Sejong, chose Lady Gwon Yang-won to become the new Crown Princess, because she already gave birth to a daughter, Princess Gyeonghye, and held the higher rank.
-Munjong followed his father's wish.
+Despite Lady Hong being closest to the crown prince at the time when Crown Princess Bong was deposed, King Sejong chose Lady Gwon as the new crown princess, because she was older, held the higher rank, and had already given birth to two children, including Princess Gyeonghye.

-Meanwhile, Lady Hong gave birth to a princess in 1441, but the daughter died at the age of 4, on December 4, 1444.
+Meanwhile, Lady Hong gave birth to a daughter in 1441, but the child died in 1444.

-After Munjong ascended the throne, she was promoted to Gwi-in (junior first rank concubine of the King; 귀인, 貴人), and given the authority to become the leader the Inner Court since the Queen's seat was empty.
+After King Munjong acceded to the throne, she was promoted to royal consort of the junior first rank and given the authority to manage the Internal Court since the position of queen was empty.

-On August 7, 1452, a few months after Danjong succeeded his father, Lady Hong was honoured as Bin (senior first rank concubine of the King; 빈, 嬪), with the prefix Suk (肅), meaning "respectful".
+In 1452, a few months after Danjong succeeded his father, Lady Hong was elevated to the senior first rank, with the honorific title suk, meaning "respectful".

-She moved into Grand Prince Anpyeong's house and stepped down from her position as leader of the Inner Court when her step-son married Queen Jeongsun.
+She moved into a residence that had belonged to the late Grand Prince Anpyeong and stepped down from her position as leader of the Internal Court following Danjong's marriage to Queen Jeongsun.